egoist/poi/README.md

 Yes and No.

 Yes is because they both simplify the development setup, but `create-react-app` is tied to `React` ecosystem and could not be configured programmatically using config file.

+There's also [create-vue-app](https://github.com/egoist/create-vue-app) which is similar to `create-react-app` but built upon Poi :P
 </details>

 ## Contributing